networkservicemesh/networkservicemesh/docs/spec/admission.md

 Would imply a network service named `secure-intranet-connectivity` connected on `eth2`, with labels: `app=firewall` and `version=2`.

-Merging this example to the full `yaml` above, we ccan let the client connect with two netowrk services simlutaneously:
+Merging this example to the full `yaml` above, we can let the client connect with two network services simultaneously:

 ```yaml
 apiVersion: v1